jed/authom/README.md

 authom is an authentication library for node.js.
 It unifies authentication APIs for multiple services into a single EventEmitter, and works with both the built-in node.js HTTP module and as an Express/Connect app.

 authom was designed to solve one problem and solve it well.
-It has an intuitive node.js-like API, no external dependencies, and doesn't force any particular persistence, session, or middleware approaches on you.
+It has an intuitive node.js-like API, no required dependencies, and doesn't force any particular persistence, session, or middleware approaches on you.

 Example
 -------